-Futures on (countries of) Emerging Markets equity indices are allowed for a maximum of 10%.
-The futures are used for deriving exposure to the emerging equity markets or hedging.
-Physical Exchange Traded Funds (ETF) for a maximum of 5% are also used to derive exposure to the emerging equity market.
+No more than 5% will be invested in futures- and ETF's indices.
+The futures are used for deriving exposure to the developed equity markets or hedging.
+ETF's are also used to derive exposure to the developed equity market.
 Both ETF's and futures on indices are constructed from baskets of constituents with a broader universe then the benchmark, we are unable to adjust these constituents for the exclusion list and OECD screening and therefore no minimum safeguards are in place.
-Cash- and money market instruments can be held for a maximum of 5% can be used as "dry powder" for investment opportunities, to reduce risk of the portfolio and/or liquidity management.
+Cash- and money market instruments can be held for a maximum of 5% and is used as "dry powder" for investment opportunities, to reduce risk of the portfolio and/or liquidity management.
 Due to the nature of cash and money market fund it is not possible to apply our minimum standards.